My Spa

 Q. Why does my spa smell stale?

 A. When was the last time the spa was used?
 Your spa needs to breath.
 Especially if it's not being used a lot.
 The cover traps all of those odors inside until the cover is removed.
 Remove the cover & allow the jets to run on high with the bubbler (if equipped) for at least one hour weekly to allow the "stale impurities" to "gas-off".
 Also, be sure to chemically clean the filter about every 6 to 8 weeks and change the water every 2 to 4 months.
-It is not a bad idea to change 25-50% of the water monthly and spray off the filters weekly.
+It is not a bad idea to change 25-50% of the water monthly and spray off the filters weekly during heavy usage periods.

 Q. We use a biguanide (Soft Soak® or Baqua Spa®) sanitizing system in our spa & sometimes there is a very pungent odor.
 Why?